As of July 1, 2016 South University no longer accepts applications for entrance into the Associate of Science in Graphic Design program.

 Graduates of the program are prepared to seek entry-level positions such as assistant designer, graphic designer, production artist, and layout artist.
 The program is structured so that a student can continue directly into the Bachelor of Science in Graphic Design degree program.

-- Basic level of understanding of the overall creative process in the graphic arts.
+- Demonstrate a basic level of understanding of the overall creative process in the graphic arts.

-- Strong foundation in the application of design principles, color theories and typographic fundamentals in a portfolio of design work.
+- Demonstrate a strong foundation in the application of design principles, color theories and typographic fundamentals in a portfolio of design work.

-- Ability to create new conceptual design ideas from available research or other data.
+- Demonstrate an ability to create new conceptual design ideas from available research or other data.

-- Critical thinking skills in sketching, planning, and producing design projects.
+- Demonstrate critical thinking skills in sketching, planning, and producing design projects.

-- Basic knowledge of graphic design history, design and art styles, the impact of evolving technology on the graphic arts, and modern trends in art and design.
+- Demonstrate basic knowledge of graphic design history, design and art styles, the impact of evolving technology on the graphic arts, and modern trends in art and design.

-- Portfolio organization, neatness, and precision - and a basic understanding of artwork and presentation standards for print media.
+- Demonstrate portfolio organization, neatness, and precision - and a basic understanding of artwork and presentation standards for print media.

-- Solid foundation in basic operation and use of computer systems and design software, as well as other peripherals and traditional tools commonly found in graphic design businesses.
+- Demonstrate solid foundation in basic operation and use of computer systems and design software, as well as other peripherals and traditional tools commonly found in graphic design businesses.

-- Growing commitment to developing design skills and to lifelong learning.
+- Demonstrate growing commitment to developing design skills and to lifelong learning.